echen333/cp-workshop/1_setup.md

     "selector": "source.c++"
   }
   ```
-- Save the file with a meaningful name, like `cpp_build.sublime-build`.
+- Save the file to the default directory they provide with a meaningful name, like `cpp_build.sublime-build`.
 - Now you can press Ctrl + B to compile and run C++ files directly within Sublime Text.

 *Note*: Sublime may once in awhile ask for you to buy their premium version.
 Just ignore this, premium has no better features.